helium/HIP/0012-remote-location-assert.md

 ## Implement a new transaction, `assert_location_v2`, and optionally deprecate the previous `assert_location_v1`

-This new transaction would require the owner's private key, hotspot public key and h3 index of the new desired location.
-It would replace the hotspot's existing location, and charge the same assert fee (in DC) as `assert_location_v1`.
+This new transaction would require the owner's private key, Hotspot public key and h3 index of the new desired location.
+It would replace the Hotspot's existing location, and charge the same assert fee (in DC) as `assert_location_v1`.

-## Create a simple UI for asserting hotspot location in the Helium mobile app
+## Create a simple UI for asserting Hotspot location in the Helium mobile app

-This UI would be the same as the current pin-drop UI, centering the map on either the hotspot's current location, or the phone's current location if the hotspot has no location.
+This UI would be the same as the current pin-drop UI, centering the map on either the Hotspot's current location, or the phone's current location if the Hotspot has no location.

 It would need to be easy to find.
-It could be exposed as a new button next to the gear-icon button that is currently used to bring up the Bluetooth connection UI, or possibly as a separate section on the Bluetooth connection modal, where it's made clear that a direct connection to the hotspot isn't required to use this function.
+It could be exposed as a new button next to the gear-icon button that is currently used to bring up the Bluetooth connection UI, or possibly as a separate section on the Bluetooth connection modal, where it's made clear that a direct connection to the Hotspot isn't required to use this function.

-If the hotspot's current asserted location is far (>1km) from the user's current GPS location, they should be warned that they are changing the location for a remote hotspot and picking the wrong location could have an impact on that hotspot's earnings.
+If the Hotspot's current asserted location is far (>1km) from the user's current GPS location, they should be warned that they are changing the location for a remote Hotspot and picking the wrong location could have an impact on that Hotspot's earnings.

 # Drawbacks